-h.
-Other receivables - related party consist of funds which are held in trading platform trust account entrusted with Nanjing Jinwang Art Purchase E-commerce Co., Ltd. The funds are unrestricted as to immediate withdrawal and use after the Company completed the necessary administrative procedures from the platform.
+i.
+Other receivables - related party consist of funds which are held in trading platform trust account entrusted with Nanjing Jinwang.
+The funds are unrestricted as to immediate withdrawal and use after the Company's customers completed the necessary administrative procedures from the platform.
 The Company normally make withdraw monthly.
-All funds held as of December 31, 2021 and 2020 were released to the Company in January 2022 and 2021.
+As of March 22, 2023, approximately RMB 6.0 million (US\$ 0.9 million) was returned to the Company.